BobaBoard/boba-docs/docs/engineering/boba-backend/APIs/intro.md

 :::note

-You can explore the full BobaServer API on the [REST API documentation page](/docs/engineering/rest-api/).
+You can explore the full BobaBackend API on the [REST API documentation page](/docs/engineering/rest-api/).

 :::

-While there are no enforced rules about how APIs should be defined, BobaServer's API implements [a special set of API guidelines](https://www.redhat.com/en/topics/api/what-is-a-rest-api) called REST.
+While there are no enforced rules about how APIs should be defined, BobaBackend's API implements [a special set of API guidelines](https://www.redhat.com/en/topics/api/what-is-a-rest-api) called REST.
 Among the advantages of adhering to REST principles, is that REST APIs are easier to reason about, define, and scale.
-You can read about the REST principles followed by BobaServer in the [API guidelines](./API-guidelines) page.
+You can read about the REST principles followed by BobaBackend in the [API guidelines](./API-guidelines) page.

 ## How a REST API works